student at the computer

 This is where the A Level (Advanced Level) system shines.

-As the bedrock of the English education system, A Levels are recognized by the world’s leading universities from the Ivy League to Oxbridge as a rigorous indicator of a student’s academic capability.
+As the bedrock of the English education system, A Levels are recognised by the world’s leading universities from the Ivy League to Oxbridge as a rigorous indicator of a student’s academic capability.

 But beyond prestige, what are the tangible benefits?
 Let’s explore why A Levels in Geneva are increasingly the preferred choice for university preparation.

 A Levels are essentially “pre-university” courses.
-The depth of the syllabus encourages independent research, critical thinking, and the ability to handle complex, specialized content skills that give BSG graduates a distinct advantage in their first year of higher education.
+The depth of the syllabus encourages independent research, critical thinking and the ability to handle complex, specialised content skills that give BSG graduates a distinct advantage in their first year of higher education.

-Is your child ready to specialize?
-Contact our Admissions Team to learn more about our Sixth Form options.
+Is your child ready to specialise?
+Contact our admissions team to learn more about our Sixth Form options.

 Yes.
 This is a frequent misconception.
 In Switzerland, A Levels are highly respected.
 To enter a Swiss university (like UNIGE) with A Levels, students generally need: